hasura/graphql-engine/install-manifests/azure-resource-manager/README.md

 # Hasura GraphQL Engine on Azure

-Click the `Deploy` button below to create a Hasura GraphQL Engine container on [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/) backed by an [Azure Database for
+Click the button below to create a Hasura GraphQL Engine container on [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/) backed by an [Azure Database for